Ehubb1998/IMDB-Project/readMe.md

 ## **Brief Explanation of The App**

 - This app will help solve the ancient issue of "What do I want to watch?"
 Taking inspiration of IMDB, this will be your one-stop shop for figuring out what to watch.
 You go thru a series of questions that will personalize your taste in movies.
-Then give you a list of recommended movies to watch and you can search for movies in your prefered genre.
-Once you log in, you'll be able to save movies into a list of "watch later", rate and review movies, as well as create your own movie ranking list.
+Once you log in, you'll be given a list of recommended movies to watch and you can search for movies in your preferred genre.
+You'll also be able to save movies into a list of "watch later", rate and review movies, as well as create your own movie ranking list.

 ---